 - Terrace/Prince Rupert: One bursary managed through the M’akola Group of Societies.

 CONGRATULATIONS TO THE FOLLOWING RECIPIENTS FOR JUDY BOURNE SCHOLARSHIP FOR 2016 – 2017

 Juanita Cordova, Tsawout First Nation, Mt.
 Douglas Secondary School

 Mariyah Dunn-Jones, Pacheedaht First Nation, Edward Milne Community School

 M’akola Housing Society Bursary

-In a partnership with Camosun College and the extreme generosity of the late Dorothy Mary Price, the M’akola Group of Societies has created this bursary to provide assistance to First Nations students.
-One of the Society’s main objectives is assisting First Nations peoples who live off reserve.
+In a partnership with Camosun College and the extreme generosity of the late Dorothy Mary Price, the M’akola Group of Societies has created this bursary to provide assistance to Indigenous students.
+One of the Society’s main objectives is assisting Indigenous people who live off reserve.
 Contributing to the affordability of post secondary education is very important in both helping students to achieve their financial goals and providing the support necessary for success.
 The M’akola Housing Society Bursary is managed through Camosun College’s Financial Aid office and applications may be obtained there.